 - Nearly every state allows voters to cast a provisional ballot if the election official can’t verify a voter's eligibility.
 If you had to cast a provisional ballot, there are steps you can take to ensure your vote is counted.

-- This year, more voters than ever before cast their ballots by mail.
-Every state has security measures in place to safeguard against voter impersonation or fraud when voting by mail.
+- Every state has security measures in place to safeguard against voter impersonation or fraud when voting by mail.
 Usually, this involves requiring each voter to sign their name on the vote by mail envelope or provide other verification information on the envelope.
 If you make a mistake on your ballot envelope (for example, you forget to sign the envelope, or the election official can’t read your handwriting) the election official may require you to “cure” the issue before they will count the ballot.

 - In most cases, the election official will notify you promptly if there’s a need to cure your ballot.
 The notification will tell you what information you need to provide to make the cure (such as signing a new ballot envelope or providing a copy of your ID) and the deadline for submitting that information.